RosettaCommons/documentation/meta/Rosetta-Timeline.md

 * 2016-09
     * Rosetta 3.7 released (it is the same as 2016 week 32, dating from August 9 2016).

+* 2017-07
+    * Rosetta's default scorefunction switches from Talaris14 to REF2015.
+REF2015 is the same as beta_nov15.

 ##See Also

 * [[Rosetta overview]]: Overview of major concepts in Rosetta